88 Chain Lake Drive, Halifax, NS, Canada, B3S 1A2

 The Company House opened in January 2009 and has already gained an impetus in the live music entertainment scene in the North End area of Halifax.
 With a capacity of 150 people, this venue is the place to visit if you want to check out performances by well-known bands, upcoming local musicians, or even top notch North American bands.
 Owned and managed by Mary-Ann Daye, this place is a haven for all music enthusiasts in the city.
 The Company House is open from Wednesdays to Saturday from 2p onwards.
 This place also serves herbal tea and fair trade coffee in the afternoons, and a variety of drinks in the evenings.
 There's also a small, but tastefully selected menu of Mediterranean and Italian cuisine to gorge on when you visit The Company House.
 Call for additional information.

-Hopping anytime, the Moustache is most alive on Saturday afternoon.
+Hopping anytime, Your Father's Moustache is most alive on Saturday afternoon.
 When Joe Murphy and his Water Street Blues Band take the stage, you will simply have to dance.
 Serving a vast array of foreign beers, good and filling food, (burgers, chicken wings, deep fried zucchini, nachos and the like) the bar also has a pool table, video trivia, and closed circuit TV.
 If you must catch the Italian soccer game ask your friendly waiter to set it up.
 There is a great patio upstairs as well.
 Kitchen closes at midnight.

 Here is a great little place for a meal, from breakfast to dinner.
 The decor invites exploration and you'll be hopping up from the table now and then for a closer look at the drums, or perhaps or the beautiful suit for sale and hanging in the corner.
 The food is delicious African cuisine that will transport you straight to the deserts of the continent even while in the chilly weather of Canada.
 Try the curried chicken and beef stew or, for the vegetarians, plantain and rice.
 Portions are generous and the fire from the hot sauce can be quenched with a bit of mango juice if you go overboard.